Mehulk43/CMAEH/README.md

 ## Architecture
 ![CMAEH](fig/CMAEH.png)
+Fig. 1: The framework for image retrieval is named Contrastive Masked Au- toencoder hashing (CMAEH ).
+The pre-trained MAE_VIT is utilized for image classification in this framework, as denoted by the Red Dotted Line.
+The model is then trained for the primary retrieval task, as shown by the Blue Dotted Line.
+We optimize the model by using a combined strategy that includes the Hashing Loss, Supervised Contrastive Loss, and Reconstruction Loss.

 This code uses the Masked AutoEncoder Vision Transformer (ViT) code and pretrained model ([https://github.com/jeonsworld/ViT-pytorch] [(https://github.com/facebookresearch/mae)] and DeepHash framework (https://github.com/swuxyj/DeepHash-pytorch).